 Projects are priced individually based on services required, length, complexity, and your deadlines.
-(For an 80,000-word novel, fees range between $800 to $1,600 depending on individual parameters.)
+(For an 80,000-word novel, fees might range between $1,000 to $3,000 depending on individual parameters.)
 To request a customized quote, please use this contact form.

 Do you perform sample edits?